PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Much of the online attention after the annoucement was focused on an out of style infinety scarf worn by a keynote speaker during the livestream announcement of the new models.
 Within hours of the announcement the parody Twitter account Keynotescarf was created, in less than a day the account gained over 200 followers.
 The scarf and the online reaction was covered the same day by several sites including Buzzfeed and Mashable.

 On September 9th, 2014, Apple unveiled its first smart watch, which features a health tracker and allows users to sync their iPhone to it.

-Twitter users posted many mocking images of “smart watches” under the corresponding tag #iWatch which poked fun at the new device.
+Twitter users posted many mocking images of "smart watches" under the corresponding hashtag #iWatch which poked fun at the new device.
 With 24 hours the hashtag was tweeted out over 54,000 times.